 It’s just ok for me.
 The 7 blade aperture likely has a lot to do with that.
 I have a tough time getting decent sunstars with this lens, but I’ve seen good examples of it.

 I see a minimal amount between f/1.4 and f/2.8.
 Virtually imperceptible by f/4, and all correctable in software.

 The provisos mentioned in the introduction are compounded for me by the fact I don’t really get on all that well with 35mm.
 This is 100% a preference while shooting, as opposed to the output.
 I love 35mm photography as captured by other photographers, and I appreciate the focal length for environmental portraits, intimacy when used up close, etc. It’s just something I personally struggle with.
 It’s a focal length I do a lot of cropping in, or wishing was a little wider.

 All that subjectivity aside, if 35mm is your preferred field of view, and you can get by without weather sealing, this is a piece of kit you must consider.

 Then also consider the price, and that there is a smaller, weather sealed alternative at literally half the cost that will not block anywhere near as much of an X-Pro’s optical viewfinder.
-Like the two 35mm lenses, you only lose one stop of light gathering.
-Unlike the 35mm, there’s a significant drop in image quality in my testing.
+As with Fuji’s two 35mm lenses, you only lose one stop of light gathering when opting for the smaller, weather sealed varient.
+Unlike the 35mm, there’s a notable drop in image quality in my testing.

 Finally, the X100.
 If the XF 23mm F/1.4 was $100 less, the X100 would be enough of an added expense that the prime would be easier to recommend over another whole camera.